HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf223.md

 === "Containers"
     To improve system performance, the wstemp and binaryValues directories are no longer stored in the `PersistentVolume` of the core profile.
 They are now created in the temporary storage within `/opt/HCL/caches/wstemp` and `/opt/HCL/caches/binaryValues` respectively.

+### DX Search - File processor

+Doc in progress

 ### New sizing guidance for rendering in a small configuration

 === "Containers"
-    Results of DX sizing tests for rendering in a Kubernetes small configuration are now available.
+    Results of DX sizing tests for rendering in a small Kubernetes configuration are now available.
 This guidance presents the key performance indicators (KPIs) and discusses how adjustments to the pod configuration can make improvements in the responsiveness of the system.
 For more information, see the topic [Sizing guidance for rendering in a Kubernetes small configuration](../../guide_me/performance_tuning/kubernetes/rendering_small_config.md).

 ### Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository